Premier Hockey Federation: 2015–16

 The inaugural NWHL Draft took place in Boston on June 20, 2015, with each team selecting five collegiate players.
 The draft order was decided by lottery: the New York Riveters to pick first, followed by the Connecticut Whale, the Boston Pride, and the Buffalo Beauts.
 The first overall pick was Boston College graduate Alex Carpenter, the 2015 winner of the Patty Kazmaier Award, and the daughter of NHL All-Star Bobby Carpenter.

 The first game in league history occurred on October 11, 2015, a sold-out match between the Riveters and the Whale.
-Manon Rhéaume dropped the puck in the ceremonial face-off before the game.
+Manon Rhéaume dropped the puck in the ceremonial face-off before the second game in NWHL history later that night in Buffalo.
 The first goal in league history was scored by Jessica Koizumi of the Whale; Connecticut went on to a 4–1 win.
-The Boston Pride secured the first Isobel Cup championship on March 12, 2016, defeating the Buffalo Beauts to secure a 2–0 series win.
+The Boston Pride secured the first Isobel Cup championship on March 12, 2016, defeating the Buffalo Beauts in a 2–0 series win.

 2016–17

 All four teams returned for the second season.
 Prior to the first game of the season, the Beauts' Harrison Browne announced that he was a transgender athlete.
 The 2nd NWHL All-Star Game was held in Pittsburgh, Pennsylvania, a rumored expansion market.
-Amanda Kessel and Kelley Steadman were named as All-Star captains.
+Amanda Kessel and Kelley Steadman were name All-Star captains.
 Kessel scored the first hat trick in NWHL All-Star history and was named Star of the Night by ESPN's SportsCenter.
 Brianna Decker finished the season as the league's top scorer and was named NWHL Most Valuable Player (MVP).
 The Beauts, who finished in third place in the shortened season, upset the league-leading Pride to win the Isobel Cup.
 The Beauts were honored at a Buffalo Sabres game later that month.